Tetralogy of Fallot: Total surgical repair

 Potential surgical repair complications include residual ventricular septal defect, residual outflow tract obstruction, complete atrioventricular block, arrhythmias, aneurysm of right ventricular outflow patch, and pulmonary valve insufficiency.
-Long-term complications most commonly include pulmonary valve regurgitation, and arrhythmias.
+Long-term complications most commonly include pulmonary valve regurgitation and arrhythmias.
 Adults with repaired TOF require lifelong surveillance to monitor for such complications, with frequency of monitoring varying according to age, diagnostic methods, and the severity of the condition.

-Total repair of tetralogy of Fallot initially carried a high mortality risk, but this risk has gone down steadily over the years.
+Total repair of TOF initially carried a high mortality risk, but this risk has gone down steadily over the years.
 Surgery is now often carried out in infants one year of age or younger with less than 5% perioperative mortality.
-Post surgery, most patients enjoy an active life free of symptoms.
+After surgery, most patients enjoy an active life free of symptoms.
 Currently, long-term survival is close to 90%.
-Today the adult TOF population continues to grow and is one of the most common congenital heart defects seen in adult outpatient clinics.
+Today, the adult TOF population continues to grow and is one of the most common congenital heart defects seen in adult outpatient clinics.

 Palliative surgery

-Initially surgery involved forming a side to end anastomosis between the subclavian artery and the pulmonary artery -i.e. a systemic to pulmonary arterial shunt.
+Initially, surgery involved forming a side-to-end anastomosis between the subclavian artery and the pulmonary artery - i.e. a systemic-to-pulmonary arterial shunt.
 This redirected a large portion of the partially oxygenated blood leaving the heart for the body into the lungs, increasing flow through the pulmonary circuit, and relieving symptoms.
-The first Blalock–Thomas–Taussig shunt surgery was performed on 15-month-old Eileen Saxon on November 29, 1944 with the surgery ending in momentary success.
-Months later Saxon experienced more symptoms, and was operated on again, shortly before her 2nd birthday.
-She soon after died.
+The first Blalock–Thomas–Taussig shunt surgery was performed on 15-month-old Eileen Saxon on November 29, 1944, with the surgery ending in momentary success.
+Months later, Saxon experienced more symptoms, and was operated on again, shortly before her second birthday, but soon after she died.

-The Potts shunt and the Waterston–Cooley shunt are other shunt procedures which were developed for the same purpose.
-These are no longer used.
+The Potts shunt and the Waterston–Cooley shunt are other shunt procedures developed for the same purpose; these are no longer used.

 Currently, palliative surgery is not normally performed on infants with TOF except for extreme cases.
 For example, in symptomatic infants, a two-stage repair (initial systemic to arterial shunt placement followed by total surgical repair) may be done.
 Potential complications include inadequate pulmonary blood flow, pulmonary artery distortion, inadequate growth of the pulmonary arteries, and acquired pulmonary atresia.